-Spring Cleaning and Organizing the Refrigerator and Pantry
+Organizing on a Budget: Spring Cleaning the Refrigerator and Pantry

 I follow a similar method for my cleaning supplies.
-I keep all of the cleaning supplies that I need for cleaning the downstairs together either under the kitchen sink or in a bin in the pantry.
+All of the cleaning supplies that I need for cleaning the downstairs are together either under the kitchen sink or in a bin in the pantry.
 I also have a bin upstairs, so I’m not carrying supplies up and down the stairs.
-When I make my grocery list, I just take a quick peek in both of my bins.
+When I make my grocery list, I just take a quick peek at both of my bins.
 Then I know exactly which supplies I need for cleaning.
-This keeps me from running out of something and forgetting about it, or buying more supplies unnecessarily.
+This keeps me from running out of something and forgetting about it or buying more supplies unnecessarily.
 Organizing my cleaning supplies, and ordering them once a week with my groceries, keeps me from impulse buying or running out of things I need.

 My favorite thing to Spring clean and to organize in general are my kids’ toys.
-I feel like they just get more and more out of control as time passes, so every few months my patience runs out and I HAVE to clean everything.
+Toys just get more and more out of control as time passes.
+Every few months my patience runs out and I HAVE to clean everything.
 I follow a similar method to how I clean out my closet when I organize the toys.
-I make piles of what they play with all the time, toys I haven’t seen them play with a lot, broken toys and toys that they just never play with.
-The never play with pile goes right into a box to be donated.
+I make piles of toys sorted into four categories.
+The categories are: Frequently Played With, Toys Played With Less Often, I Broken Toys, and Toys Never Played With.
+The Never Played With pile goes right into a box to be donated.
 There’s no point in keeping toys that never get played with.
 Especially when another kid somewhere may enjoy it.
 Broken toys go in the trash.
 I find that it’s best to wait until my kids are either not home or napping before throwing toys away.